byverdu/kitchen_flow/README.md

 > pub = Restaurant.new();

 > pub.tables       # Array with 20 tables
-> pub,tables_full  # Array with tables and costumers
+> pub.tables_full  # Array with tables and costumers
 > pub.waiter       # Staff.new('waiter')
 > pub.kitchen      # [Staff.new('chef')]